alex-patterson-webdev/doctrine-query-filter/README.md

     $results = $query->execute(['name' => 'Test']);

-Although possible, this simple query construction offers no real benefit over the shipped Doctrine Query Builder.
-The true power of this module lies with the ability to compose many `QueryFilterInterface` instances, encapsulating them as self contained query filters.
+Although possible, this simple query construction offers no real benefit over the Doctrine Query Builder.
+The true power of this module lies with the ability to compose many `QueryFilterInterface` instances, encapsulating them as self contained query expressions.

 ## What are Query Filters?

 Query Filters are classes that implement `Arp\DoctrineQueryFilter\Service\QueryFilterInterface`.
 We use Query Filters to create DQL strings.
-These strings can include the entire DQL query or just small expressions of a bigger one.
+These strings can include the entire DQL string or just small expressions that form a small part of a bigger query.

-The interface requires the implementation of one method, `build(QueryBuilderInterface $queryBuilder) : string`.
-This method provides the query builder that can then be modified by adding criteria.
+The interface requires the implementation of a single method, `build(QueryBuilderInterface $queryBuilder) : string`.
+This method provides the query builder which can then be modified by adding filter criteria.

 ## Example